srivarshini19/7-Segment-in-Spartan7-FPGA-implementation/README.md

 # Seven-Segment Display Driver using Verilog HDL

 ## Aim
-To design and simulate a seven-segment display driver using Verilog HDL, and verify its functionality through a testbench in the Vivado 2023.1 environment.
-The objective is to implement the logic that converts a 4-bit binary input into the corresponding 7-segment display output for the digits 0 to 9.
+To design and simulate a Verilog HDL seven-segment display driver that converts a 4-bit binary input into the corresponding digits 0–9.

 ## Apparatus Required
 - **Vivado 2023.1**
+- **Spartan 7 FPGA**

 ## Procedure